Gadhimai festival: Animal sacrifice

 Participants believe that sacrificing animals to the Hindu goddess Gadhimai can end evil and bring prosperity.
-This has prompted numerous protests by animal rights activists and Nepalese Hindus from Hill region.
+The festival has prompted numerous protests by animal rights activists and Nepalese Hindus from Hill region.

-In 2009, activists made several attempts to stop the ritual; this included Brigitte Bardot and Maneka Gandhi, who wrote to the Nepalese government, asking it to stop the killings.
+In 2009, activists made several attempts to stop the ritual; this included Brigitte Bardot and Maneka Gandhi writing to the Nepalese government, asking it to stop the killings.
 A government official commented that they would not "interfere in the centuries-old tradition of the people".
 Ram Bahadur Bomjon, claimed by some of his supporters to be the reincarnation of the Buddha, said that he would attempt to stop the sacrifice at the festival, preaching nonviolence and offering a blessing at the place.
 His promise prompted the government to send additional forces to prevent any incident.
 A month before the festival, politicians realized there would be a "severe shortage" of goats for the ritual sacrifice, as well as for the consumption of mutton during the festival.
 They began a radio campaign urging farmers to sell their animals.

-The festival started in the first week of November 2009 and ended in the first week of December (up to makar sankranti).
+The festival started in the first week of November 2009 and ended in the first week of December (up to Makar Sankranti).
 Sacrificial animals included white mice, pigeons, roosters, ducks, swine, and male water buffalo.
 More than 20,000 buffalo were sacrificed on the first day.
 It is estimated that 250,000 animals were sacrificed during the Gadhimai festival of 2009.
-The ritual killings were performed by more than two hundred men in a concrete slaughterhouse near the temple.
+The ritual killings were performed by more than 200 men in a concrete slaughterhouse near the temple.
 After the festival, the meat, bones, and hides of the animals were sold to companies in India and Nepal.